agorman/Package-JSONable/README.md

 # DESCRIPTION

-This module removes the boilderplate of writing TO\_JSON functions and methods for your packages and classes.
+This module adds a TO\_JSON method directly to the calling class or object.
 This module is designed to work with packages or classes including object systems like Moose.

+## Advanced Usage

+The TO\_JSON method will take an optional hash to overwrite the output.
+For example you may want to return different JSON for different cases.

+    around TO_JSON => sub {
+        my ( $orig, $self ) = @_;

+        if ($self->different_json) {

+            # Return a different set of metadata with a new spec
+            return $orig->(self, (
+                foo => 'Str',
+                bar => 'Int',
+                baz => 'Num',
+            ));
+        }

+        # Return JSON with the originally defined spec
+        return $orig->($self);
+    }

-# EXPERIMENTAL
+# WHY

-For now this module should be considered experimental.
-I'm also not huge fan of the namespace so that may change too.
+I got tired of thinking about how variables need to be cast to get proper JSON output.
+I just wanted a simple way to make my objects serialize to JSON.

 # Types

-The types are designed to be familiar to Moose users.
-They are designed to cast method return values to proper JSON.
+The types are designed to be familiar to Moose users, though they aren't related in any other way.
+They are designed to cast method or function return values to proper JSON.

 ## Str